JonnyBanana/Dancing_Man-Html5-Css3/README.md

 <p>As usual Internet Explorer interprets the code in html5 very badly.</p>

-<p>In Safari, however, the 'audio player is not displayed and the background made of gradients </br>is not read well (giving a background on red)</p>
+<p>In Safari, however, the audio player is not displayed and the background made of gradients </br>is not read well (giving a background on red)</p>

 ![alt text](https://i.imgur.com/jIwHlS3.jpg)